dcramer/django-devserver/README.rst

 A drop in replacement for Django's built-in runserver command.
 Features an extendable interface for handling things such as real-time logging.
+It will also use the werkzeug interactive debugger if it is available.

 .. image:: http://www.pastethat.com/media/files/2010/02/10/Screen_shot_2010-02-10_at_12.53.18_AM.png
    :alt: devserver screenshot